blocknetdx/documentation/docs/blockdx/trading.md

 	   sendrawtransaction <hexstring>
 	   ```
 	   where `<hexstring>` is one of the large hexstrings above.
 (Try
-       one, then the other hexstring if you're not sure which to use.)
+       one, then the other hexstring if you're not sure which to use
+       and the trade failed while testing a new coin integration.)
 	1. If in the example above the unrefunded coins were BLOCK, then
        you would open the BLOCK core/native wallet and issue the
        `sendrawtransaction <hexstring>` command(s) from that wallet's *Debug